datashaman/putio-automator/README.md

 If the application has encountered a file before, it warns you and moves on.
 Downloads are recorded in a sqlite3 database: application.db (configurable).

+Once it has done the initial downloads, it checks the torrents folder to see if there are any it should upload, storing a record so it doesn't try to do it again.

-Once it has done the initial download, it starts the file watch notification loop, and then checks for new files at an interval configured with *check_interval*.
+It then starts the file watch notification loop, and checks for new files at an interval configured with *check_interval*.

 A supervisor conf file is available in etc/supervisor.conf